DEVZUSE/DEVZUSE/README.md

 ## ABOUT ME:

 Hey, how are you?
-I'm a student in the back-end programming area.
+I'm a student in the front end programming area.
 I am looking for new projects to focus on, I will be publishing various repositories and projects based on Js, Css, Python, Html5 and C++.

 ![DEVZUSE GitHub stats](https://github-readme-stats.vercel.app/api?username=DEVZUSE&show_icons=true)